Julia Louis-Dreyfus Has the Best Response After a Fly Lands on Mike Pence’s Head Mid-Debate - E! Online

 Trevor Noah's The Daily Show account later tweeted, "Pence apologizing to Mother right now for getting to 3rd base with the fly."

-And the producer of Will & Grace and Family Guy, Gary Janetti, chimed in, "The fly is on Watch What Happens Live tonight."
+And the producer of Will & Grace and Family Guy, Gary Janetti, chimed in.
+"The fly is on Watch What Happens Live tonight," he said.
 Andy Cohen better be ready.

 As for Louis-Dreyfus, her character Selina was hailed as the first female president and vice president of the U.S. on Veep.
 The show ran from 2012 to 2019 and earned her the Emmy for Outstanding Lead Actress in a Comedy Series.